 Before they decide on the terms of your loan, lenders must discover two things about you: your ability to pay back the loan, and if you are willing to pay it back.
 To assess your ability to pay back the loan, lenders assess your debt-to-income ratio.
 To assess your willingness to repay the mortgage loan, they look at your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can learn more on FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can learn more about FICO here.

-Credit scores only assess the info in your credit profile.
+Credit scores only assess the information in your credit reports.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is in the present day.
-Credit scoring was developed to assess a borrower's willingness to repay the loan while specifically excluding other demographic factors.
+Credit scoring was developed to assess willingness to pay without considering any other personal factors.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score reflects the good and the bad in your credit history.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
+Your score considers both positive and negative items in your credit report.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Amcap Premier Mortgage Ltd. can answer your questions about credit reporting.
+Amcap Premier Mortgage Ltd. can answer questions about credit reports and many others.
 Give us a call: 281-797-0903.